paulochf/bf1_auto_open_battlepacks/README.md

 2. Download the [script file](https://gitlab.com/paulochf/bf1_auto_open_battlepacks/-/raw/master/opener.ahk) to your computer.
 Pay attention: save the file with .ahk extension!
 3. Run the script (double click it should work).
 An icon with a white H in a green background should appear in your operational system's icon bar.
 4. Open BF1, go to Video Options screen (More->Options->Video).
-5. Change video settings to the following:
+5. Change the following video settings:
     - Fullscreen Mode: Fullscreen
     - Fullscreen Resolution: 1024x768 (same frequency you normaly use)
-6. Click on Apply Video Settings and confirm you want to keep the settings.
+6. Click on Apply Video Settings at the bottom and confirm you want to keep the settings.
 7. Go back to the Main Menu and enter the Battlepacks screen.
 8. Press F6 to open the script screen.
 9. Fill in the amount of times the script will run.
 Put a number greater than the Battlepacks you have.